teomorenocuadra/getDataProject/CodeBook.md

 Read project relevant files into the following objects:

-* subject_train: data frame, 7352 observations for the training data set and one variable with participant number.
+* subject_train: data frame, 7352 observations for the training data set and one variable with participant number (from UCI HAR Dataset/train/subject_train.txt).
-* x_train: data frame, 7352 observations and 561 quantitative variables for the training data set measurements.
+* x_train: data frame, 7352 observations and 561 quantitative variables for the training data set measurements (from UCI HAR Dataset/train/X_train.txt).
-* y_train: data frame, 7352 observations for the training data set activity numbers.
+* y_train: data frame, 7352 observations for the training data set activity numbers (from UCI HAR Dataset/train/y_train.txt).
-* subject_test: data frame, 2947 observations for the testing data set and one variable with participant number.
+* subject_test: data frame, 2947 observations for the testing data set and one variable with participant number (from UCI HAR Dataset/test/subject_test.txt).
-* x_test: data frame, 2947 and 561 quantitative variables for the testing data set measurements.
+* x_test: data frame, 2947 and 561 quantitative variables for the testing data set measurements (from UCI HAR Dataset/test/X_test.txt).
-* y_test: data frame, 2947 observations for the testing data set activity numbers.
+* y_test: data frame, 2947 observations for the testing data set activity numbers (from UCI HAR Dataset/test/y_test.txt).
-* features: data frame, 561 observations for the quantitative variables names.
+* features: data frame, 561 observations for the quantitative variables names (from UCI HAR Dataset/features.txt).

 More details on the content of the original dataset on README.txt.